mlrun/katacoda-scenarios/quick-start/intro.md

 MLRun offers a convenient abstraction layer to a wide variety of technology stacks while empowering data engineers and data scientists to define the feature and models.

-In the following course you will learn
+In the following course you will learn how to:

-- Setup MLRun on a Kubernetes Cluster
+- Set up MLRun on a Kubernetes Cluster
-- Train, test and serve a Model
+- Train, test, and serve a Model

 More information about MLRun and its architecture can be found [here](https://docs.mlrun.org/en/latest).